Current Members

 This article from COPE provides a summary of the topic of "predatory publishing".
 It provides a definition, identifies key issues, describes its impact (on authors and on other publishers), and proposes ways of addressing it.
 It includes a 16-point list of warning signs of fake journals.

-learning objects created by the Research Service Coordinators.
+Within this page is a link to learning objects created by the Research Service Coordinators.
 They provide examples of solicitations from journals seeking articles and conferences seeking presenters.

 "How-to" for making research open access